National Family Caregivers Month

 - Practice relaxation and mindfulness.
 Meditation and deep breathing are quick and easy ways to reduce stress wherever you are and allow you to think more clearly about how to handle conflicts or stressful situations.

 - Get adequate sleep.
 According to the CDC, based on research from The National Sleep Foundation and the American Academy of Sleep Medicine, adults are recommended to get 7 to 9 hours of sleep per night.
 For quality sleep, be consistent with your routine by going to bed and getting up at the same time each day.
 Avoid electronic devices, large meals, caffeine, alcohol, and tobacco before bed.
+Looking into alternative medications like CBD oil, as well as other sleep remedies can ultimately help you to switch off and to get the sleep that you deserve.

 - Find productive outlets.
 Stress can be a trigger for individuals to turn to alcohol or other drugs.
 Avoid turning to these habits and find a more productive and healthy outlet such as exercise, talking to a friend, crafting, journaling, reading, cleaning or organizing.